luapower/ui0/ui.md

  * the `ui.layer` class and its visual model:
 	* layer hierarchies with relative affine transforms and clipping
 	* borders, backgrounds, shadows, aligned text
-	* hit testing borders, background and content
+	* hit testing
-	* layouting, including css-flexbox and css-grid-like models
+	* layouting, for making the widgets elastic
  * the `ui.window` and `ui.layer` classes, which together provide an input API:
    * routing mouse events to the hot widget; mouse capturing
 	* routing keyboard events to the focused widget; tab-based navigation